Is WVU eCampus accessible?

 What computer skills will I need for WVU eCampus?

 No in-depth knowledge of computers is required to use WVU eCampus.
 If you can browse the internet, you can use WVU eCampus.
 For some courses it may be helpful to have some working knowledge of word processing or email.
 You may also be asked to open, save, attach, or print a document.
-Visit our Faculty Resources or Student Resources page to learn some of the basics associated with WVU eCampus.
+Visit our Faculty Tutorials or Student Tutorials page to learn some of the basics associated with WVU eCampus.

 What is WVU eCampus?